‘I’m not ready’

 His handsome mug may seem unfamiliar to some of you.
 But Steven was once a familiar face on local TV.
 He is best known for his role in the hit TV series ‘Growing Up’, where Steven starred in all 6 seasons of what would go on to become Singapore’s longest-running English-language drama.

-Currently based in Bangkok as a photographer, Steven has kept himself out of the local limelight in recent years.
+Currently based in Bangkok as a restaurateur, Steven has kept himself out of the local limelight in recent years.
 But he is about to find himself under public scrutiny once again by coming out publicly on Dear Straight People.

 When I ask him how does he feel about being Singapore’s first openly ‘out’ actor, he responds with a laugh.